chbeu/chbeu.github.io/content/post/20241231_2024yearinreview/index.md

 ## Advising and supervising PhD researchers
+- I am the secondary supervisor of [Daniele Pretolesi](https://scholar.google.com/citations?user=-vmPHIUAAAAJ) (AIT), who will graduate soon (fingers crossed!).
+- While (still) not officially acting in a (co-)promotor role, I keep working with [Anouk van Kasteren](http://anoukvankasteren.com) (UU).
 - I keep serving as the co-promotor of [Marloes Vredenborg](https://marloesvredenborg.com) (UU).
-- While not officially acting in a (co-)promotor role, I keep working with [Anouk van Kasteren](http://anoukvankasteren.com) (UU).
-- I am the secondary supervisor of [Daniele Pretolesi](https://scholar.google.com/citations?user=-vmPHIUAAAAJ) (AIT), who will graduate soon (fingers crossed!).

 ## Service & organization
-- Since October, I am Co-Lead of the focus area “InterMediation.
+- Since October, I am a Co-Lead of the focus area “InterMediation.
 Music—Effect—Analysis” at the inter-university institution Wissenschaft & Kunst, together with Martin Losert; two sax🎷 players as leads; it can only be great 😉
 - Independent Ethics Advisor of the EU project [OpenMusE](https://www.openmuse.eu)
 - Member of the Equal Opportunities Working Group (AKG) at PLUS
 - Member of the Member of the Curriculum Committee for the Joint Master’s Degree Program in Human-Computer Interaction at PLUS and FHS
 - WP Lead for WP2 (Third-Party Funding) of EXDIGIT
 - Member of the Scientific Advisory Board of EXDIGIT
-- Jury member of Marie Andeßner Prizes for Master and Diploma theses 2024 and Marie Andeßner PhD Grants 2024
+- Jury member of the Marie Andeßner Prizes for Master and Diploma theses 2024 and the Marie Andeßner PhD Grants 2024
 - WiMIR mentoring 2024
 - Co-Chairing:
   - Workshop Co-Organizer of INTROSPECTIVES 2024 at RecSys 2024, with Alan Said and Eva Zangerle